 There are countless ways to do this well, and most of them are simple.

 Keeping the customer apprised of details even when nothing has changed.

 When I receive an email from Zappos that says my order is on track to deliver as promised, there isn’t anything new there.
 I already expected it to hopefully show up, but it makes me feel good to have that promise reinforced.
 It answers the questions before I think to even ask them, and provides me with a comforting reassurance.

 Answering the phone even when you know the customer is upset

 Validating another person’s frustration and stress is often an antidote that eases tension, even if the circumstances haven’t changed.
-Taking ownership and responsibility for missed timelines, expectations, etc. goes a long way to soften what could be an end to the relationship.
+Showing empathy by taking ownership and responsibility for missed timelines, expectations, etc. goes a long way to soften what could be an end to the relationship.